 Holly grew up in a military family.
-With her family she lived in Colorado, Germany and Texas before moving home to Oregon at the age of nine.
+With her family she lived in Colorado, Germany and Texas before moving home to Oregon.
 She was also involved in raising livestock and a member of 4H and FFA.
 Like Dale, she was involved in livestock judging that paid for some of her college tuition and allowed her to travel to Europe to compete in livestock judging events.
 After high school she moved to Illinois, where she got her Bachelors degree in Public Relations, with a minor in Agriculture.

 Dale and Holly met through the livestock judging world.
 Their similar interests and passions were an immediate draw to each other.
 They were married in May of 2003.
 Their lives have been prosperous on the family front.
-They have four children – Dylan, 11, Tara, 9, Chase, 6, and Kadie, 4.
+They have four children – Dylan, 14, Tara,12, Chase, 9, and Kadie, 7.